mbasaglia/glaxnimate/docs/docs/contributing/scripting/examples.md

 Sometimes a plugin might need to show a dialog to the user.

-Todo so, you can create a UI file using [Qt Designer](https://doc.qt.io/qt-5/qtdesigner-manual.html).
+To do so, you can create a UI file using [Qt Designer](https://doc.qt.io/qt-5/qtdesigner-manual.html).

 You can then load that file and display the dialog through the `window` object: